Keep Up With McLean!

-McLean Hospital understands that police, active military and other first responders endure unique on-duty and personal stresses, and also face many obstacles in seeking help.
 The LEADER (Law Enforcement, Active Duty, Emergency Responder) program at McLean Hospital is proud to provide specialized mental health and addiction services, designed specifically for men and women in uniform.

-Under the leadership of Joseph Gold, MD, our team of physicians, psychologists, social workers, nurses, and counselors is experienced and expert in working with police, active military and first responders.
+Our team of physicians, psychologists, social workers, nurses, and counselors is experienced and expert in working with police, active military and first responders.

 We are here for you and your family.
 For more information or to make a referral, please call 617.855.3141.

-“Ordinarily, I would not be receptive to this type of environment, but I was very comfortable with the counselors, other officers and the way we were treated by the McLean staff.”
+“Ordinarily, I would not be receptive to this type of environment, but I was very comfortable with the counselors, other officers, and the way we were treated by the McLean staff.”

 – A 20+ year veteran police officer